French President Emmanuel Macron Ate Tater Tots at Tonic in Foggy Bottom

 French President Emmanuel Macron dined on a goat cheese gateau and rack of spring lamb for a state dinner at the White House on Tuesday.
 The next day, he opted for something much more Trumpian: a cheeseburger.
+(However, his was medium-rare, while the US President prefers his meat well-done.)

-The French leader and Congressman John Lewis of Georgia shared a meal on the third-floor of Tonic at Quigley’s.
-The casual Foggy Bottom pub is mostly a hangout for George Washington University students.
-The two also visited the Martin Luther King Jr. memorial together.
-According to the restaurant, Macron ordered the Tonic Burger with cheddar cheese, a Caesar salad, and tater tots.
+The French leader and Congressman John Lewis of Georgia shared a meal on the third-floor of Tonic at Quigley’s, along with a group organized by the French Embassy.
+Macron and Lewis also visited the Martin Luther King Jr. memorial together.
+According to the restaurant, Macron had the Tonic Burger with cheddar cheese, a Caesar salad, and tater tots.
 (Alas, he did not go for Tonic’s famed “totchos.”)
+For dessert, cheesecake.
+The casual Foggy Bottom pub is typically a hangout for George Washington University students.

 “It would be cliché to serve French fries to the President of France — luckily we only serve tots here,” Tonic owner Jeremy Pollok says in a statement.

-Note: This story has been updated with additional details from the restaurant.